Talking to children about sex

 If your child is pregnant

-If your child tells you that they are pregnant or that their girlfriend is pregnant, the most important thing to do is stay calm.
+If your child tells you that they are pregnant or their girlfriend is pregnant, the most important thing to do is stay calm.
 You will need to support the teenage mother in whatever decisions she makes.

 The first step is to see her doctor or young people's service.
 They will confirm the pregnancy and tell her about services in the area for pregnant teenagers.
 Hospitals and health visitors often have services for teenage mothers.
-Some services have counsellors who will be able to explore how she feels about her pregnancy and give impartial information on her options.

 The Department of Education expects all schools to be supportive of pupils who become pregnant.
 Pregnant and parenting schoolgirls should be treated the same as any other pupil.
 They should be helped to complete compulsory education and stay in education beyond school leaving age if they wish.